 Pi Math Art variations

 There are so many ways you could adapt this.
 Glue squares of paper to create a collage cityscape of pi, or use paints, watercolors, or even sculpt it.
-I think sculpted buildings made with different colored squares corresponding to pi would be awesome!
+You could even use LEGO to build a 3D version!
+I think buildings made with different colored squares corresponding to pi would be awesome!

 Other Pi Day Ideas